 2. Augment Your Service Employees

 Another powerful application of AI is within your own organization.
 By leveraging solutions that enable you to proactively listen to the voice of the customer and engage on an emotional level, customer experiences will shift from mundane to exceptional.

 Recently, TD Bank acquired artificial intelligence startup, Layer 6.
 While it’s still uncertain exactly how the technology will be applied, Michael Rhodes, group head of innovation, technology, and shared services for TD Bank said the company would be able to do things such as detect spending patterns that indicate a customer may be looking to purchase a home, and then offer that customer a mortgage.
 This type of intelligence enables you to be proactive, engaging, and in-tune with your customers’ needs.

 3. Enrich the Data You Already Have

-Finally, you can take all the data you have and put it to new use.
+Finally, you can take all the data you have, such as customer feedback and net promoter score, and put it to new use.
 As Peter Norvig, Director of Research at Google, notes, “There are a lot of places where AI simply lets companies use their data better, and AI usage is largely invisible to the customer.
 Retail sites, for instance, can observe the products people are viewing, and use that data to begin suggesting other, more relevant products to them than was previously possible.”
 Recently, in addition to making targeted content suggestions, Netflix began tailoring the “cover art” associated with a recommended movie or TV show, based on the user’s viewing history.

 For example: the image displayed for a romantic comedy (I’m partial to The Truth About Cats and Dogs), will either play to the “romance” or the “comedy” of the film.
 Or, it may feature the image of an actor who starred in other movies you’ve watched.
 For what it’s worth, Stranger Things has nine different cover art options (check to see which one appears on your stream!).